marcelvenema/ansible-role-nexus-repository/ROADMAP.md

     **action**: import_artifacts

-# Roadmap R3
+## Roadmap R3

 - As an IaC developer, I want to automatically delete a repository for management purposes.
     **action**: destroy_repository

 - As an IaC developer, I want to automatically export a repository based on a file list input.
 This way, I can specifically select files so that the total file size remains limited.

-- As an end-user, I want to automaticxally accept the end-user license agreement when I log in to Nexus Repository web console.
+- As an end-user, I want to automatically accept the end-user license agreement when I log in to Nexus Repository web console.

-# Roadmap R4
+## Roadmap R4
 t.b.d.